subodha/magento-2-gulp/README.md

 /* ================ Installation ==================== */

-1. Download as a zip zile or clone this in to ur pc.
+1. Download as a zip file or clone this in to ur pc.

 2. Copy "gulpfile.js" and "package.json" in to the root directory (codepool)

 3. Install node.js for your OS: https://nodejs.org/en/

-4. Install modules: run a command in a root directory of your project "npm install"
+4. Install modules: run a command in a root directory of your project "npm install".
 <br/>(If you alrady instaled Grunt please remove node_module directory)

 /* ================ How to run ====================== */